sebastianjnuwu/KellyWorld/README.md

  Hello my name is KellyWorld but you can call me "Kelly", I am 8 years old and I like to play Minecraft, I am currently on [kettra server](https://discord.gg/NDzFeDp8YE) helping players not to get lost in this world.

- • Easily interact with the discord [api](https://discord.com/developers/docs/intro).

  • Code easy to perform and understand.

  • Made in [javascript](https://www.w3schools.com/whatis/whatis_js.asp) using [discord.js](https://www.npmjs.com/package/discord.js) library

+ • Click [here](https://github.com/sebastianjnuwu/KellyWorld.wiki.git) to see the documentation.

 # Installation